SolidHal/PrawnOS/README.md

 Congratulations: you are done!
 Welcome to PrawnOS.
 You should probably change the root password and make a user, but I'm not your boss or anything so I'll leave that to you.

 #### Connecting to WiFi in a basic environment
-If have a basic environment without xfce or lxqt you can connect to WiFi using `nmtui` and it's menus to connect; or issue the following nmcli commands:
+If have a basic environment without a desktop environment you can connect to WiFi using `nmtui` and it's menus to connect; or issue the following nmcli commands:
 ```
 nmcli device wifi list
 nmcli --ask device wifi connect "Network_name" # The --ask will prompt you for the password so it doesn't remain in your shell history